emkayyou/essays/README.md

 #### Pies and Pronunciations
 Thanksgiving in America arrives once a year, and friends and family members gather around the country to share a pecan pie.
 The debate on pronouncing this delicious treat will forever be ongoing.
 Some say that if you live below the Mason-Dixon line, you pronounce the nut as puh-KHAN, but this is not necessarily true.
 In fact, one poll concluded that 45% of Southern residents say pee-CAN, and so do 70% of Northerners.
 We want to know how you say it, cast your pronunciation [here.](https://www.surveymonkey.com/r/TPDNWFK) ***Making our own image***

-Whether you pronounce it pee-CAN or puh-KHAN, the pecan tree has resisted active cultivation for most of its history while showering us with its delicious nut in its characteristic abundance.
-Today, despite its existence as a domesticated crop and suffering the effects of greed and domination, the pecan resiliently offers a vision of mutual flourishing and communal sharing.
+Whether you pronounce it pee-CAN or puh-KHAN, this cultural classic has a history richer than its tasty Thanksgiving pies.
+The pecan tree has resisted cultivation for most of its history while showering us with its delicious nut in its characteristic generosity.
+Today, despite its existence as a domesticated crop and suffering the effects of human greed and attempts at domination, the pecan resiliently offers us a vision of mutual flourishing and communal sharing.
 <param ve-image
        url="https://upload.wikimedia.org/wikipedia/commons/9/99/Thanksgiving_2008_pumpkin_pecan_pie.jpg"
        label="Pecan Pie at Thanksgiving"